Allergies

 Ragweed Pollen Allergy

-In the late summer, about 15% of Americans have symptoms from an allergy to ragweed pollen.1 The symptoms can make life miserable for those with allergies.
-This allergy can also cause asthma symptoms for people with allergic asthma.
+In the late summer and early fall, almost 50 million people in the U.S. have symptoms from an allergy to ragweed pollen.1 The symptoms can be mild, moderate, or severe for people with seasonal allergies.
+This allergy can also cause asthma symptoms for people with allergic asthma, which can be life-threatening.

 Pollen Seasons in the U.S.

-February – May: Trees (some start as early as January)
+February – April: Trees (some regions start as early as December or January)

-You may feel uncomfortable when ragweed plants release pollen into the air.
+You may start having symptoms when ragweed plants release pollen into the air.
 Your symptoms may continue until the first frost kills the plant.
-Depending on your location, ragweed season may last six to 10 weeks.
-In most areas in the U.S., it peaks in mid-September.
+Depending on your location, ragweed season starts around August and may last six to 10 weeks.
+In most areas in the U.S., it peaks in mid-September and can last through October.2

 What Is Ragweed?